dsilvestro/PyRate/tutorials/pyrate_tutorial_bdnn.md

 To combine log files from different replicates into one you can use the command:

-`PyRate.py -combBDNN path_to_your_log_files -tag 16_8TVc -b 100`
+`python ./PyRate.py -combBDNN path_to_your_log_files -tag 16_8TVc -b 20`

-where `path_to_your_log_files` specifies the directory where the log files are (e.g., the pyrate_mcmc_logs); `-tag 16_8TVc` sets PyRate to combine all files that contain 16_8TVc in the file name; and `-b 100` specifies that the first 100 samples from each file should be excluded as burnin – the appropriate number of burnin samples to be excluded should be determined after inspecting the mcmc.log files, e.g. using Tracer.
+where `path_to_your_log_files` specifies the directory where the log files are (e.g., the pyrate_mcmc_logs); `-tag 16_8TVc` sets PyRate to combine all files that contain 16_8TVc in the file name; and `-b 20` specifies that the first 20 samples from each file should be excluded as burnin – the appropriate number of burnin samples to be excluded should be determined after inspecting the mcmc.log files, e.g. using Tracer.